RHIT-CSSE/csse304/syllabus.md

 Grade cutoffs start at the usual ones (e.g. 90+ is an A, etc.)  You must have a passing average on the exams to pass the course.

+Please not that the written portion of the exams are closed "book."
+This means that your only resources is one 8.5x11 sheet of paper with anything handwritten on it.
+For the programming portion you should use your laptop to write the code.
+You are not permitted to run any other apps, in particualar, you may not visit the web, except for our moodle site.
+From our moodle site, you may visit any of the resources directly linked from it, i.e. the class materials, such as found on the schedule page.

 I will sometimes adjust grades upward or downward due to specific circumstances - if you have a special situation contact me.

 # Deadlines and Late Policy